The Chamber (game show): Rules

 As each round began, one minute was put on the clock and questions were asked to the player, each worth $1,000 if answered correctly.
 If the game ended for any of the aforementioned reasons above, the money was cut in half.
 If the player beat the level, the game would go into stop down mode for ten seconds, allowing Schwartz to check the contestant's status, after which the conditions inside would intensify.
 The maximum amount of questions was not stated, but with six questions per level and seven levels, the potential top prize would be $126,000.

 Conditions

 If the winner could also manage to answer 25 questions or more correctly, the total winnings would be tripled.
 Additionally, that environment would be retired, and something new created.
 It was reported that plans for future chambers centered around themes such as water, electric (shock) or insects; Bill Carter of The New York Times wrote that the latter may have involved "500 flies" released into the chamber.
-Only two variants of the chamber were depicted on the episodes which aired: a "hot" chamber and a "cold" chamber.
+Only two variants of the chamber were depicted on the episodes that aired: a "hot" chamber and a "cold" chamber.